CELF1

-CUG triplet repeat, RNA binding protein 1, also known as CUGBP1, is a protein which in humans is encoded by the CUGBP1 gene.
+CUGBP Elav-like family member 1 is a protein which in humans is encoded by the CELF1 gene (previously CUGBP1).

 Function

 Members of the CELF/BRUNOL protein family contain two N-terminal RNA recognition motif (RRM) domains, one C-terminal RRM domain, and a divergent segment of 160-230 aa between the second and third RRM domains.
 Members of this protein family regulate pre-mRNA alternative splicing and may also be involved in mRNA editing, and translation.
 This gene may play a role in myotonic dystrophy type 1 (DM1) via interactions with the dystrophia myotonica-protein kinase (DMPK) gene.
 Alternative splicing results in multiple transcript variants encoding different isoforms.

 mRNA degradation factor

 It is estimated that 5 to 8% of human mRNAs are unstable because of mRNA instability elements in their 3' untranslated regions (3'UTR).
 A number of such elements have been called AU-rich elements (AREs).
 It is now known that AREs are binding sites for RNA-binding proteins that target mRNAs to rapid degradation.
 However, only few of the proteins reported to bind AREs were demonstrated to play a role in mRNA degradation.
 A shared feature of these proteins is to bind only to a subclass of the known AREs that contain the pentamer AUUUA.
 A convergent effort of several research teams now adds CUGBP1 (CUG binding protein 1) to the short list of ARE-Binding proteins that control mRNA stability, with the peculiarity that it binds to non-AUUUA AREs.
 CUGBP1 has been involved both as a key regulator of human myotonic dystrophy 1 (DM1) and more recently as a regulator of human papilloma virus mRNA expression.

 Evidence for CUGBP1 acting as a RNA degradation factor came first from the Xenopus model.
 Xenopus CUGBP1 (xCUGBP1, formerly known as EDEN-BP) was identified in 1998 for its ability to bind specifically to a GU-rich element (Embryonic deadenylation element EDEN) located in the 3'UTRs of some mRNAs that are rapidly deadenylated and translationally repressed after fertilization in early development.
 Because deadenylation is often the rate limiting step of mRNA degradation the enhancement of deadenylation increases mRNA turnover.